-How to check if your website domain is set up correctly: Type your domain name into your browser’s address bar including the “www.” (for example: www.YourHospitalName.com).
+Check and make sure your website domain is set up correctly by typing your domain name into your browser’s address bar including the “www.” (for example: www.YourHospitalName.com).
 Once the page loads completely, remove the www. from the address bar and hit return.
-If your domain reloads and displays without the www. (as “YourHospitalName.com”), your website is duplicated—this is detrimental.
+If your domain reloads and displays without the www. (as “YourHospitalName.com”), your website is duplicated.
+This is detrimental.
 If it reloads with the www. automatically, you are set up correctly.

 This also works vice versa with the www. redirecting to no www.
 The important thing is to not have both versions load.
 If you or your developer has added an SSL certification to your website, type in “http://” before your domain name.
 Your website should automatically reload to “https://” if the certificate was installed correctly.

 Both issues are pretty technical, so talk to your web developer ASAP.
 If you don’t have one, you can fix the “www.” redirect by using this link from Tribulant to set up the DNS record yourself.
 For the incorrect SSL installation, you’ll need to contact your service provider if you don’t have a developer.